-The Academy Scholars Program identifies and supports outstanding scholars at the start of their careers whose work combines disciplinary excellence in the social sciences (including history and law) with a command of the language, history, or culture of non-Western countries or regions.
-Their scholarship may elucidate domestic, comparative, or transnational issues, past or present.
+The Academy Scholars Program of The Harvard Academy for International and Area Studies identifies and supports outstanding scholars at the start of their academic careers whose work combines excellence in a social science discipline with a command of the language and knowledge or expertise of countries or regions outside of the United States and/or Canada.
+Their scholarship should span traditional disciplinary divisions and elucidate comparative, transnational, or domestic issues, past or present.

 How to Apply

 All application materials must be submitted by the deadline of September 23, 2022.
 We do not accept late applications.